Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Activating an Android Device in the Acceptance Devices App

-In order to process payments on your Android device using the Acceptance Devices app and
+To process payments on your Android device using the Acceptance Devices app and your

 device in the Acceptance Devices app.
 You can generate the code in the